 My journey to Everest started many years ago when a family friend made an attempt the summit.
 I remember hearing the stories of Everest and had a picture of Everest on the wall of my bedroom for years.
 The idea of Everest and just thinking about standing on the highest point on the planet, conjures up so many thoughts.

 The scale, danger, risk, reward, pain, elation all add to the allure of Everest and I needed to see Mount Everest for myself.
 I had to figure out how I could get there.
 I was nervous about researching it as I have had a couple of friends go and not make it.
-What I learned from them was take more days going up was going to be a priority.
+There advice was take more days going up.
 They only have minimal acclimatization planned in their itinerary and they didn’t know any better at the time.
 I wanted to do it right the first time.

-I have done some hikes before but nothing like this and read such a range of information about the trek being easy and you don’t need to train to Ian’s information that encourages people to train 4/5 days a week for 3+ months before the trek.
+I have done some hikes before but nothing like this and read such a range of information about the trek.
+In fact, most of the information I read said you don’t need to train.
+Ian’s information encouraged people to train 4/5 days a week for 3+ months before the trek.
 Ian’s information kept coming up online.
-The information on the website was super usual as I started learning about the different routes, training, gear, distances, daily elevation gains and the best way to acclimatize.
+The information on the website was super usual.
+I started learning about the different routes, training, gear, distances, daily elevation gains and the best way to acclimatize.

 The team on the ground in Kathmandu and guides and support team in the mountains were first class.
 The pace was slow but so important for when we got above 14,000 feet.
 We acclimatized well lower down so when we went higher we were all feeling great.